 At what age do most dancers start their ballet training?

-Most dancers start their ballet training between three and four, laying the groundwork for successful career development.
+Most dancers start their ballet training between three and four, laying the groundwork for a successful career development.

 What is the typical career length of a principal ballet dancer?